KODAK POCKETS INSTAMATIC CAMERAS

 In 1972, this camera was sold less than 50 $.

-(1972) Evolved version of the pocket 30, it has in addition to a macro focus system activating by cursor.
+(1972) Evolved version of the pocket 30, it also has a close focus system by cursor.

 In 1972, this camera was sold less than 65 $.